 - Capitalism and ill distribution of money is fasad (see stories of prophet Shuaib for example in 11:85)

 This word root was used around 50 times in the Quran, but above were some major acts of fasad for each of which you can see contemporary examples.
 However, the big ticket for fasad today would be oppression of the men of authority (political leaders and corporate rich owners) on the rest of society in terms of tyranny and concentration of wealth to the upper class.
 Even the bigger fasad in our time -as in all times- is governing the society with man-made systems instead of the system which Allah wanted (i.e., system of the Quran).
-Neoliberalism under market economy today is a secular system of which heart lies the principle of plundering the wealth of nations to fill the coffers of the super rich.
+Neoliberalism under market economy today is a secular system in the heart of which lies the principle of plundering the wealth of nations to fill the coffers of the super rich.

 The culprits who are responsible for 2008 and other crises of our times will never acknowledge this kind of analysis whereby cause-and-effect of the problem transcends physical layer to meta-physical layer related to their very ill human moral, behavior and spirituality.
 Even in the physical layer they purchase few hypocrite scientists and pay them generously to come-up with researches denying -for example- effect of burning fossil fuel on environment and climate change.